skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 >
 > * In addition to the Forbidden Forest Chocograph, you also need to find the Green Plains Chocograph, 2 Chocograph Pieces, and as many Dead Pepper as you can.
 > * You'll need exactly 3 Dead Pepper for Pandemonium, and they're also needed to enter Chocobo's Air Garden.
-> * As usual, do your best to complete this on only 2 games, and don't save after the second; head straight back to Treno instead and save with Mogrich before you continue buying at the auction.
+> * As usual, do your best to complete this in only 2 games, and don't save after the second; head straight back to Treno instead and save with Mogrich before you continue buying at the auction.
 > * The extra time here is for the second game.
 >
 > **Time**: +2:00